sc-ventures/cloudbreak-documentation/docs/azure-create.md

 To support fault tolerance for VMs, Azure uses the concept of [availability sets](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/manage-availability).
 This allows two or more VMs to be mapped to multiple fault domains, each of which defines a group of virtual machines that share a common power source and a network switch.
 When adding VMs to an availability set, Azure automatically assigns each VM a fault domain.
 The SLA includes guarantees that during OS Patching in Azure or during maintenance operations, at least one VM belonging to a given fault domain will be available.

-In Cloudbreak, an availability set is automatically configured during cluster creation for each non-Ambari host group with "Instance Count" that is set to 2 or larger.
+In Cloudbreak, an availability set is automatically configured during cluster creation for each host group with "Instance Count" that is set to 1 or larger.
 The assignment of fault domains is automated by Azure, so there is no option for this in Cloudbreak UI.

 Cloudbreak allows you to configure the availability set on the advanced **Hardware and Storage** page of the create cluster wizard by providing the following options for each host group: